MT2Analysis/MT2AnalysisRun2/README.md

 ./drawRSFOF
 ```

-Create the template data card.
-For the general syntax of data card creation, see here: https://cms-hcomb.gitbooks.io/combine/content/
+Create the template data-cards.
+For the general syntax of data-card creation, see here: https://cms-hcomb.gitbooks.io/combine/content/
+Edit the script:
-Edit the script to allow QCD estimate or not, currently supported only for Moriond19
+* doQCDEstimate, currently supported only for Moriond19
 ```
 ./createDatacards <cfg-file-name> <model-name> <m1> <m2> <M1> <M2> <label-for-SE>
 ```
+Run with m1=m2 and M1=M2 to skip signal part of data-card creation.

 Data/Bkg plotting: